C-3PFLO/emerald-quests/chapter-1/day-1.md

 > Explain what the Blockchain is in your own words.

 A blockchain is a decentralized [^decentralized], highly-available [^available] and permission-less [^permissionless] server with an immutable database.
-The supported code varies by blockchain.

 [^decentralized]: Control of traditional web2 systems are typically centralized into one company, but control over a blockchain is decentralized across it's node maintainers.
 Theoretically anyone can become a node maintainer, but proof of stake blockchains like Flow can require a staking threshold prohibitive to many.
 A blockchain is as decentralized as it's node maintainers.